tulane-cmps6610-fall-2025/problem-set-03-YifeiSun01/answers.md

 - **2a.**

+I used the reduce method in the previous question.
+In previous question we implemented a method that checks if an element in an unordered list or not.
+We can do this question by iterate over every element in the list we are given and keep a new dedupcilated list and check if every lement is in that deduplicated list or not.
+If it is not in that list we can append it to that list.

 Work–Span Proof for DEDUP_SEQ_BY_REDUCE

 Setup.
 At step k (1 ≤ k ≤ n), the seen-list S has size k−1.
 The algorithm computes B = map(y -> (y == x), S) and then performs a parallel tree reduce with OR and identity False to obtain found.